Merikanto/pull-aps-feed/README.md

-# Physics Journals Feed Processor - Modular Version
+# Physics Journals Feed Processor

 A modular Python tool for fetching, filtering, and enriching physics journal articles from APS RSS feeds with arXiv data.